k2fintech-gmbh/docs/src/client-requests.md

-# requests
+1# Requests with responses

-The following tables represent the structure for various payloads used in the WebSocket protocol.
+The following tables represent the structure for various payloads, client-server requests and responses.

 ## payload types